drud/build-tools/README.md

 ## Additional chores when installing:

-* Add the items from gitignore_example to your .gitignore
+* Add the items from gitignore_example to the .gitignore in each directory that has a Makefile
 * Update the project README.md to explain how to build - the target reminders in the paragraph below may be helpful.

 ## Basic targets and capabilities